ForrestTrepte/TaskCoach/prompt.md

 Public deliverables (something I can "ship" online or share with another person) help with project completion and accountability.

+### Gap Fillers for Productivity Traps

+**Development work waiting periods**: When working on development tasks that require waiting (compiling, testing, deployment), it is helpful to have pre-established a gap filler activity.
+Already having a gap filler on hand prevents the automatic reach for YouTube during wait times.

+**When gap fillers are needed**: Development work with natural waiting periods.
+Administrative and personal task completion tends to flow more continuously without needing gap fillers.

 ### Productivity Insights from Recent Experience

-**Themed Days Success**: The "themed days" approach has proven highly effective - full "dig out" days for personal tasks followed by full "project focus" days.
-This prevents the time spillover problem where personal tasks consume mental energy meant for creative work.
+**Themed Days**: Full "dig out" days for personal tasks followed by full "project focus" days has proven highly effective.
+This prevents task spillover and competing mental priorities.
+Has been more successful than time-blocked approaches within a single day.

-**Strategic Task Focusing**: Rather than grinding through random tasks, focusing on 3-5 key areas that would most reduce psychological burden is much more effective.
+**Strategic Task Focus**: Rather than grinding through arbitrary tasks, identifying 3-5 key areas that would most reduce psychological burden is more effective.
 Quality over quantity.
+This approach led to major progress on health management, insurance prep, and project work.

-**Quick Wins Momentum**: The spontaneous "browse and tackle what strikes me as easy" approach can lead to completing a high quantity of tasks in a session when the conditions are right.
+**Quick Wins Sprint**: The spontaneous "browse and tackle what strikes me as easy" approach can lead to completing a high quantity of tasks when conditions are right.

 **Task Expansion Problem**: Time-blocked approaches (personal tasks in morning, projects in afternoon) consistently fail because tasks expand to fill available time and spill over into project time.
-When using this in the future, consider making sure the morning tasks clearly achievable and suggesting hard time-boxing to create urgency in the morning and ensure the afternoon transition.
+However, it may be worth experimenting with other approaches for making split days effective.

+**Preparation Approach for Appointments**: Preparing for medical appointments by researching treatment options beforehand (e.g., PCSK9 inhibitors, Lp(a) trials before cardiology appointment) transforms passive visits into productive strategy sessions.

+**Handling Setbacks Productively**: When facing setbacks (e.g., demo rejection), I respond well by redirecting energy toward productive alternatives rather than dwelling on disappointment.

+**Breaking Down Complex Projects**: Successfully broke down health insurance prep and heart health management into multiple manageable subtasks.
+Always encourage this approach for ambiguous or large projects.

+**Technical Contributions**: Making progress on AI life coach project while contributing back to open source has been very motivating.
+Encourage public deliverables and community contributions.
+This approach provides accountability and contributes value beyond personal use.

+**Productive Response to Setbacks**: When facing setbacks (e.g., AI Tinkerers demo rejection), I respond well by redirecting energy toward productive alternatives (e.g., planning YouTube demo instead).

 ### Family Context